 - Transportation incidents.
 The majority of construction accidents are related to transportation.
 Whether workers are struck by a vehicle on the job site, or a piece of equipment hits them, transportation accidents usually result in broken bones and crushed limbs.

 - Violence by persons or animals.
 There’s the potential for construction workers to be around hostile people or animals.
 Injuries can be serious if someone tries to harm a worker or an animal attack occurs.

 - Contact with objects and equipment.
 When a construction laborer is near equipment that’s being operated improperly, they are at risk of getting stuck in between objects.

 - Exposure to harmful substances or environments.
 It’s not uncommon for construction workers to be exposed to dangerous chemicals.
-If this happens over a long period of time and they do not have the right protection, they could develop an occupational disease.
+If this happens over a long time, and they do not have the right protection, they could develop an occupational disease.

 - Fires and explosions.
-When working with wiring or any situation where flammable substances are involved, it’s important for all workers to understand what precautions to take to avoid starting a fire or getting burned.
+When working with wiring or any situation where flammable substances are involved, all workers need to understand what precautions to take to avoid starting a fire or getting burned.

 What to Do If You’ve Been Injured at Work